Table of Contents

 Unfortunately, such an example tends to get used most of the time by sellers to message their customers outside of Amazon.
 That explains why a lot of them have their accounts suspended due to a violation they knew nothing about.

-To prevent such a thing from happening, it’s a good idea to check your automated messages with your buyers on a regular basis so that your message that adheres to the guidelines.
+To prevent such a thing from happening, it’s a good idea to check your automated messages for compliance to the guidelines on a regular base.

 Lastly, creating a variation relationship between your products so that you can boost your rating and manipulate customer reviews is not allowed.
 If you send a request for a product review in your packaging, it should never request for a positive review or provide any form of incentive just so you can get a review.